 Through this discussion students are constantly building on each other’s thinking until we can as a whole group come to a conclusion about this concept.
 Don’t get me wrong, this takes a lot of facilitation from the teacher.
 It does not magically happen.
 It takes time teaching students how to engage in math talk.
 But it is worth it.

-Some (…most) of the best learning my students have had has come from whole group instruction!
+Some of the best learning my students have had has come from whole group instruction!
 Just to clarify, this series is not to discourage small group instruction.
 In fact, thanks to a Tracy Zager for the recommendation, I’ve got Math Exchanges: Guiding Young Mathematicians in Small Group Meetings on my list of books to read in the coming months.
 Instead, this series is to open your eyes to the learning that can come from whole group instruction when it is done with differentiation and intentionality.
 Both whole group instruction and small group instruction are necessary parts of math teaching.

 If you want to learn more about the strategies I use to differentiate my whole group instruction, be sure to check out the remaining four posts that will be released in this series!